mklabs/tiny-lr/readme.md

   .on('end', this.async());
 ```

+**note**:

+- Do not rely on `grunt.config()` to pass around the server
+instance.
+Rely on some closure scope if you need to access the server in
+both of your task.
+- Use grunt 0.4 to be able to access that handy
+  `grunt.file.watchFiles.changed` list of files in one of your watch
+task.

 ## API

 You can start the server using the binary provided, or use your own start script.